A new era of ‘good fire’ and collaborative vegetation management is here, now.

 - TREATMENTS & FOLLOW-UP: By working closely with CAL FIRE, partners in the Sonoma Valley Wildlands Collaborative, our own preserve managers and other regional landowners, we are making North Bay ecosystems more resilient and our communities safer.
 Fuels treatments on our own lands are paired with monitoring protocols and data collection to inform management moving forward.

-Fire Forward is funded in part by the Farley Family Charitable Foundation, the Federated Indians of Graton Rancheria, CAL FIRE and its California Forest Improvement Program, the California Deer Association, Mystery Ranch, True North Gear and many generous members and supporters of ACR.
+Fire Forward is funded in part by the Farley Family Charitable Foundation, the Federated Indians of Graton Rancheria, the California Forest Improvement Program, the California Deer Association, Mystery Ranch, True North Gear and many generous members and supporters of ACR.

 Frequently Asked Questions About Fire and Fuels Management

 What does ‘fire-adapted landscape’ mean?